 J.4 This Decision prohibits the parking or storage of any unregistered vehicle on the site, and likewise prohibits the service of any vehicles on the site, except during construction.
 Overnight parking of vehicles on public ways is to comply with the Bylaws of the Town of Arlington.
 Parking of vehicles on private ways without the permission of the property owner is likewise prohibited.

 J.5 In the event that the Condominium Association (or its Management Company) fails to maintain the stormwater management system for the Project in accordance with its operation and maintenance plan, within fourteen (14) days of notification by the Town to the Condominium Association/Management Company, the Town may conduct emergency maintenance and/or repair, as it deems necessary, and the Applicant shall, prior to the issuance of any certificates of occupancy, convey such easement or other rights in a form mutually acceptable to the Town and the Applicant as may be reasonably necessary to complete such repair and/or maintenance.
-In the event the Town opts to perform such maintenance in accordance with this paragraph, the Applicant shall reimburse the Town within forty-five (45) days for all of its reasonable expenses related to such work.
+In the event the Town opts to perform such maintenance in accordance with this paragraph, the Applicant or the successor Condominium Association shall reimburse the Town within forty-five (45) days for all of its reasonable expenses related to such work.

 J.6 The Project entrance way and interior roads, and drainage systems associated therewith shall remain private, and the Town shall not have any legal responsibility for the operation and maintenance of such.
 The Town shall also have no obligations relating to the proposed recreational areas on the Property, the construction and operation of which shall be the sole responsibility of the Applicant.